HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 The most common application of LTR is search engine ranking.

+[Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]: https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418
+[[Nikhil Dandekar] Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418)

 ## Data to Prepare

 Most major search engines have a human-powered relevance measurement system which acts as an oracle for completeness and correctness.
 It also lets you measure how good you are relative to your competitors [[Quroa: How does Google measure the quality of their search results?]][How does Google measure the quality of their search results?]